 [3] Without a dedicated, fenced area, no higher than four feet from grade, fully secured and age-appropriate lawn areas for outdoor recreation space for enrolled children of various age groups.

-(2) Hotels and motels, as defined in § 276-7.
+(2) Hotels and motels, as defined in § 276-7, located exclusively along John F. Kennedy Boulevard between 2nd Avenue and 15th Avenue.
+Where abutting the Boardwalk, the Boardwalk-level frontage shall consist of permitted principal or accessory uses which are oriented to and directly accessed from the Boardwalk.

 (a) Conditional use standards applicable to hotels and motels in the OS Zoning District: